 3. Ignore Stock Market News (Most of the Time)

-Investing tends to benefit no-drama people who are OK with long-term commitments.
-So while it’s important to pay attention to the market and check in on your portfolio on a regular basis, you’ll want to make sure you’re doing so in a way that’s focused on your long-term goals, with little emotion involved.
+Investing in the stock market tends to benefit no-drama people who are OK with long-term commitments.
+So while it’s important to pay attention to the stock market and check in on your portfolio on a regular basis, you’ll want to make sure you’re doing so in a way that’s focused on your long-term goals, with little emotion involved.

 Or, as Wall Street Journal personal finance columnist Jonathan Clements puts it, “forget trying to forecast the market’s short-term direction and instead focus on taking the right amount of risk.”